ISAITB/docs-tdl/source/constructs/index.rst

     :header: "Name", "Required?", "Description"

     @id, no, The ID for the step.
 This is also the name of a ``boolean`` variable in the session context in which the validation result will be recorded (``true`` for success).
-    @desc, yes, The description for the validation.
+    @desc, no, The description for the validation.
     @handler, yes, A string value or variable reference identifying the the validation handler (see :ref:`handlers-implementation`).
     @level, no, The severity level to be considered when this step fails validation.
 Can be set to ``ERROR`` (the default) or ``WARNING``.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
 See also :ref:`tdl-steps-common-stoponerror`.
     @output, no, A string value determining the name of the variable to be set with the output of the step (if any).
-If this is not set the output is displayed but is not recorded in the test session context. documentation, no, Rich text content that provides further information on the current step. property, no, Zero or more elements to provide configuration regarding the setup of the validation handler call that are not passed to the handler.
+If this is not set the output is displayed but is not recorded in the test session context.
+    @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is ``false``).
+See also :ref:`tdl-steps-common-hidesteps`. documentation, no, Rich text content that provides further information on the current step. property, no, Zero or more elements to provide configuration regarding the setup of the validation handler call that are not passed to the handler.
 Each ``property`` element has a ``name`` attribute and a text content or variable reference as value. config, no, Zero or more elements to provide configuration for the validation.
 Each ``config`` element has a ``name`` attribute and a text content or variable reference as value.